uswds/uswds-site/_next/05-get-involved.md

         </div>
         <div class="flex-fill">
           <h4 class="text-black margin-top-0">Join a monthly call</h4>
-          <p>We also hold regular monthly calls that are open to everyone on the third Thursday at 2:30 p.m.
-ET.
+          <p>We also hold regular calls that are open to everyone on the third Thursday of each month.
 Register at <a href="https://digital.gov/events">digital.gov/events/</a></p>
         </div>
       </div>